 The value proposition for Expensify is a quicker, more straightforward way to keep track and calculate expenses.

 As I start a new semester, in Entrepreneurial Creation, I will be discussing and analyzing different media campaigns for the next six weeks.
 This week we will begin with radio ads.

 Frank’s Red Hot

 Frank’s Red Hot is a hot sauce that was acquired to strengthen the McCormick & Co. brand.
 It launched its new campaign back in 2017.
 “Frank’s Red-Hot sauce, I put that s*** on everything” was echoed by little, innocent voice, Ethel.
 Ethel comes off as an older woman who would not necessarily be thought of to use such language.
 Thus, giving the ads a comedic spin and drawing in a younger audience.

 After the acquisition of Frank’s Red Hot, McCormick sought out to inform its customers of its addition, while also increasing its presence amongst millennials.
-McCormick’s efforts are measured by its increase in millennials purchasing its product (Watrous 2017).
+McCormick’s efforts are measured by its increase in millennials purchasing its product, making the objectives both attainable to measurable (Watrous 2017).

 Not only does the ad make aware of its acquisition, but it also urges its customers to buy more of its product.
 The ad eludes that the product can be placed on any food dish.
 Thus, allowing cooking to be easier and tastier.
 The value proposition is that only one product is needed to season food, thus making it attractive for more busier millennials who may, or may not know how to cook.